ciglenecki/lumen-audio/docs/technical_doc/technical_doc.md

 # 2. Dataset setup

-This project allows training and predicting on multiple different datasets.
+This project allows training and inference on multiple different datasets.
 Although you can specify the dataset to any directory, we suggest moving your datasets to `data` directory.

 Datasets are almost always specified in the following format when using the CLI:
 ```